The Old Vic: Old Vic company

 With Emma Cons's death in 1912 the theatre passed to her niece Lilian Baylis, who emphasised the Shakespearean repertoire.
 The first radio broadcasts from the theatre were made as early as October 1923, by the British Broadcasting Company.
 The Old Vic Company was established in 1929, led by Sir John Gielgud.
 Between 1925 and 1931, Lilian Baylis championed the re-building of the then-derelict Sadler's Wells Theatre, and established a ballet company under the direction of Dame Ninette de Valois.
 For a few years the drama and ballet companies rotated between the two theatres, with the ballet becoming permanently based at Sadler's Wells in 1935.
 Baylis died in November 1937.

 Wartime exile

 The Old Vic was damaged badly during the Blitz, and the war-depleted company spent all its time touring, based in Burnley, Lancashire at the Victoria Theatre during the years 1940 to 1943.
 In 1944, the company was re-established in London with Ralph Richardson and Laurence Olivier as its stars, performing mainly at the New Theatre (now the Noël Coward Theatre) until the Old Vic was ready to reopen in 1950.
 In 1946, an offshoot of the company was established in Bristol as the Bristol Old Vic.

+The Five Year plan

+In 1953, Michael Benthall became the Artistic Director.
+Michael devised the Five Year plan during his tenure.
+The plan was to produce Shakespeare's First Folio in five years, starting the plan with Hamlet, starring Richard Burton and Claire Bloom as Hamlet and Ophelia respectively, and ending the plan with Hamlet, starring John Neville and Judi Dench in the leading roles.
+Michael remained at the Old Vic company until 1962.